Planning Department Banner, This link takes you back to home page

 • Tiny Homes on Wheels Certified by California Coastal Commission

 • On April 14, 2023 the California Coastal Commission certified the County's ordinance providing regulations for tiny homes on wheels (THOW) as submitted.
-The regulations will become effective inside the Coastal Zone on April 28, 2023.
+The regulations became effective inside the Coastal Zone on April 28, 2023.

 • County Seeking Input on Regional Vehicle Miles Traveled Mitigation Program.